Mum who fled Singapore with daughter, 9, before custody hearing faces arrest

 The judge also asked the Child Protective Service (CPS) under the Ministry of Social and Family Development to take the child into custody, as an interim arrangement, when she returned to Singapore.

-This was because the woman would be arrested when she returns to Singapore.
+This was because the woman would be arrested when she returned to Singapore.
 The judge ordered the CPS to care for the child in the interim period.

-In July, both the man and the woman appeared for a hearing through zoom.
+In July, both the man and the woman appeared for a video hearing via Zoom.
 The woman refused to reveal her location, claiming that there was a warrant of arrest against her.

 The man applied to the courts to have the child live with him, instead of her mother, and for sole custody of the child.
 The judge granted him those orders.